Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - A fixed price from a mover is usually a better choice than an hourly rate.
 Also remember that price, while important, isn’t everything.

 - In many cases, movers will quote an estimated weight.
 The exact weight is determined by the truck being weighed on a certified scale when it’s empty, and then weighed again once it is fully loaded with your shipment.
 The difference between the two figures establishes the weight of the shipment.
 You should receive receipts for the two weights.

-- The actual cost of the move will depend upon several factors: distance of the move; need for packing supplies and services; size/weight of the household goods; and using professional movers or doing-it-yourself.
+- The actual cost of the move will depend upon several factors: distance of the move, need for packing supplies and services, size and weight of the household goods, and using professional movers or doing-it-yourself.

 - packing (labor and materials)

 - servicing electric appliances

 - special handling of antiques, art, pianos, glass tops, mirrors, etc.